Skip to Main Content

 Costs of War

-Promoting research and public awareness of the human, economic, social, and environmental costs of U.S. militarism
+Promoting research and public awareness of the human, economic, social, and environmental costs of U.S. war

 Costs of War

-Promoting research and public awareness of the human, economic, social, and environmental costs of U.S. militarism
+Promoting research and public awareness of the human, economic, social, and environmental costs of U.S. war

 About Costs of War